Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part2/GitHub-Docker-Runner-Azure-Part2.md

 ### Setup environment

-Similarly as described in part one, before building and running docker images we need to set a few things up first.
+As also described in part one, before building and running docker images we need to set a few things up first.
 For my environment I will be using a **Windows 11** virtual machine running **WSL2**.
 Here is more information on running docker on [Windows Server](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=Windows-Server#install-docker).
 Things that we will need on our VM are:

 - Install a code editor such as [VSCode](https://code.visualstudio.com/download)